Author: Sergii Putsov (20 years of Oly Lifting & Training experience)

 Sounds impressive, I know, but let's look at some pros and cons.

-Pros and Cons of Power Cleans
+Pros And Cons Of Power Cleans

 Positives:

-It's a full body exercise that affects several muscles
+• It’s a full body exercise that affects several muscles

-It builds explosive muscle power and acceleration
+• It builds explosive muscle strength and power

-It improves athleticism
+• It improves athleticism

 Could be better:

-It's very technical and tricky to learn so it requires a lot of practicing
+• It’s very technical and tricky to learn so it requires a lot of practicing

 How to Do a Power Clean?